sdispater/orator/docs/query_builder.rst

 .. note::

-    Since Eloquent uses DBAPI packages under the hood, there is no need to clean parameters passed as bindings.
+    Since Orator uses DBAPI packages under the hood, there is no need to clean parameters passed as bindings.

 .. note::